oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

 ### Objectives

 In this lab, you will perform the following tasks:
-* Task 1: Vectorizing a table with Sentence Transformers embedding
+* Task 1: Vectorizing a table with Sentence Transformers.js embedding
 * Task 2: Understanding the Vector Embedding processing
-* Task 3: Perform Similarity Search with Sentence Transformers
+* Task 3: Perform Similarity Search with Sentence Transformers.js
 * Task 4: Changing embedding models

-## Task 1: Vectorizing a table with Sentence Transformers embedding
+## Task 1: Vectorizing a table with Sentence Transformers.js embedding

-  1. We're now ready to vectorize our data using the hugging face sentence transformers.
-To do this you will need to create a node.js program to vectorize our phrases using the Sentence Transformers embedding model packages.
+  1. We're now ready to vectorize our data using Transformers.js.
+To do this you will need to create a node.js program to vectorize our phrases using the Transformers.js embedding model packages.

-  **NOTE:** We have already installed the sentence transformers available from hugging face on the LiveLab VM.
+  **NOTE:** We have already installed the Transformers.js available from hugging face on the LiveLab VM.

   The program *vectorizeTableHFTransformers.js* is already on the LiveLab VM.
 Below are the contents of the file.